 - Delegate.
 Teens in the house?
 Husband?
 Recruit them!
 It’s good for teens, boys, and girls, to learn the skills of domestic management; their future spouses will thank you for it.
 Husbands will be happy to help when they see how doing so turns ragged mommy into a happy wife.
 Happy wife – happy life.

 - Exercise.
-There are plenty of DVD ’s that will coach you through an effective 30-minute workout.
+There is plenty of DVDs that will coach you through an effective 30-minute workout.
 Take a walk around the neighborhood.
 Pray and walk at the same time and peace will fill your soul.